 Total Manufacturing Cost vs. COGM vs. COGS

-This is the COGS formula:
+This is the cost of goods sold formula:

-Using the Total Manufacturing Cost
+The Utility of Total Manufacturing Cost

 Total Manufacturing Cost in an MRP system

-- Total Manufacturing Cost is the total sum that has been spent on production activities during one financial period.
+- Total manufacturing cost is the total sum that has been spent on production activities during one financial period.
 As such, it is an essential metric for understanding the productivity and profitability of a business.

-- The TMC consists of three key parts: direct material costs, direct labor costs, and manufacturing overhead costs.
+- TMC consists of three key parts: direct material costs, direct labor costs, and manufacturing overhead costs.